ingef/conquery/README.md

 ## Development

 ### Testing
 Apart from separate frontend and backend tests, the project also contains end-to-end tests powered by cypress.

+To run the end-to-end test locally:
+1. Make sure you installed all [requirements](#requirements)
+2. From the repo root folder run  `conquery/scripts/run_conquery_cypress.sh`
+3. Wait until the output: `Node server listening on port: 8000` appears
+4. Start cypress from the `conquery/frontend` folder in another terminal: `$ yarn cypress open`
+5. Then chose a test suite and start it.

-Please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows) to learn about invoking the tests.
+For further informations on this and other tests, please refer to the corresponding [CI configuration](https://github.com/bakdata/conquery/tree/develop/.github/workflows).

 ## Acknowledgements